WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 This was one of the hardest problems, involving a network search which was large enough to require some thought to get it to finish quickly.
-Firstly I did some preprocessing of the input, using Dijkstra's algorithm to get the shortest path length between any two valves, thus yielding a complete network.
+Firstly I did some pre-processing of the input, using Dijkstra's algorithm to get the shortest path length between any two valves, thus yielding a complete network.
 I then dropped all the valves (nodes) with a zero flow rate as there is no point